DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 ...

 Easiest solutions are the best - instead of managing pointers and unsteady lifetimes, just make it so the detailed view is deleted either by closing it via the X button or closing via the Close button or by main window closing (i.e. process execution ending).
-This also makes it so that windows persist after trace file is changed - might provide more utility that way anyway, if not, they are one click away from being destroyed.
+This also makes it so that windows persist after trace file is changed - it might provide more utility that way anyway, if not, they are one click away from being destroyed.
 Just to be sure though, destructor of the detailed views was implemented as empty, to hopefully lessen compiler's